aws/aws-cdk/packages/@aws-cdk/aws-apigateway/README.md

 See [#906](https://github.com/aws/aws-cdk/issues/906) for a list of CORS features which are not yet supported.

+## APIGateway v2

+APIGateway v2 APIs are now moved to its own package named `aws-apigatewayv2`.
+For backwards compatibility, existing APIGateway v2 APIs continue to live in this package, but have been marked deprecated.

+Move to using `aws-apigatewayv2` to get the latest APIs and updates.

 ----

 This module is part of the [AWS Cloud Development Kit](https://github.com/aws/aws-cdk) project.